Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

 for arbitrary tuples of rays $(m_1,\ldots, m_k)$ satisfying the following properties: \begin{enumerate} \item If the tuple $(m_1,\ldots, m_k)$ is independent, then

-as we have previously defined it. \item $\gamma [\Delta_E(m_1,\ldots, m_k)]= [\Delta_E(\gamma m_1,\ldots, \gamma m_k)]$ for all $\gamma\in \text{GL}_n(\mathbb{Q})$. \item The image of $[\Delta_E(m_1,\ldots, m_k)]$ under the face map is
+as we have previously defined it. \item $\gamma [\Delta_E(m_1,\ldots, m_k)]= [\Delta_E(\gamma m_1,\ldots, \gamma m_k)]$ for all $\gamma\in \mathrm{GL}_n(\mathbb{Q})$. \item The image of $[\Delta_E(m_1,\ldots, m_k)]$ under the face map is

-\item If $(m_1,\ldots m_k)$ is a dependent acyclic tuple, then $[\Delta_E(m_1,\ldots, m_k)]$ is zero. \end{enumerate} We will call the data of such an extension a \emph{$\Delta$-extension}; all $\Delta$-extensions by definition agree on linearly independent tuples.

-There are many such extensions and not just a unique one; the following proposition shows this. \begin{prop} $\Delta$-extensions exist. \end{prop} \begin{proof} We show how to construct such an $E$ inductively on the corank of $(m_1,\ldots, m_k)$: that is, on the difference $k-r$ between the number of rays and the rank of their span.
+\item If $(m_1,\ldots m_k)$ is a dependent acyclic tuple, then $[\Delta_E(m_1,\ldots, m_k)]$ is zero. \end{enumerate} We will call the data of such an extension a \emph{$\Delta$-extension}; all $\Delta$-extensions by definition agree on linearly independent tuples. \begin{prop} $\Delta$-extensions exist. \end{prop} \begin{proof} We show how to construct such an $E$ inductively on the corank of $(m_1,\ldots, m_k)$: that is, on the difference $k-r$ between the number of rays and the rank of their span.
 When $k=r$, the definition of $[\Delta_E(m_1,\ldots, m_k)]$ is forced on us by (1); these definitions certainly satisfy (2) and (3), and (4) is not applicable.
 This furnishes the base case.

 We will now first complete the inductive step so as to fulfill (2), (3), then return to analyze how one fulfills (4) in different inductive steps, as fulfilling (4) cannot be analyzed uniformly across all steps.